 - Butter – Any butter, salted or unsalted, will do.
 The butter must be soft, not melted.
 Using melted butter will be problematic for setting the dough.
 It will take more time to get firm.

 - Sugar – Adding sugar to these salted biscuits will bring the sweet & savoury combination we all love.
 However, the proportion of the sweetness is entirely up to you.
 Powdered sugar is preferable.

-- Baking Soda – It will help to make the dough rise and the cookies to be soft.
+- Baking Soda – It will help make the dough rise and the cookies soft.
 The fluffiness of your cookies will also be because of baking soda.

 - Black Sesame Seeds – They have a nuttier and slightly bitter flavour.
 Cumin seeds can be a substitute for black sesame seeds.
 Cumins will be somewhat sweet in comparison to sesame.

 Perfect dough is half work done.
 Baking is the next big thing here once you are thorough with the dough.
 Be careful with the baking temperature.
 To bake our salted biscuits, we will be using Bajaj OTG of 22 litres.